pypa/pip/docs/html/development/issue-triage.rst

     - already tracked by another issue

-  - A project-specific issue has been identified and the issue no longer occurs as of the latest commit on the master branch.
+  - A project-specific issue has been identified and the issue no longer occurs as of the latest commit on the main branch.

 - An enhancement or feature request no longer has a proponent and the maintainers don't think it's worth keeping open.